-Corporate Governance Framework
+Northern Ireland Assembly Commission Corporate Governance Framework

 Introduction

 2. Corporate governance is the responsibility of every member of staff.
 It relates to the arrangements that we must operate and how we perform, as an organisation and as individuals, to ensure that we deliver our objectives.
 This Corporate Governance Framework is intended to be a living document which will evolve as the Assembly Commission’s corporate governance practices develop.
-It will therefore be kept under continuing review and will be formally reviewed every two years.
+It will therefore be kept under review and formally reviewed every two years.

-3. The Clerk/Chief Executive as Accounting Officer, has responsibility for maintaining a sound system of corporate governance that supports the achievement of the policies, aims and objectives of the Assembly Commission, whilst safeguarding the public funds and assets for which she is personally responsible, in accordance with the responsibilities assigned to her in the Department of Finance (DoF)) document Managing Public Money Northern Ireland.
+3. The Clerk/Chief Executive as Accounting Officer, has responsibility for maintaining a sound system of corporate governance that supports the achievement of the policies, aims and objectives of the Assembly Commission, whilst safeguarding the public funds and assets for which she is personally responsible, in accordance with the responsibilities assigned to her in the Department of Finance (DoF) document Managing Public Money Northern Ireland.

 4. This includes ensuring that the arrangements for delegation are robust and promoting good management, supported by staff with an appropriate balance of skills and experience.
 Appropriate management systems and procedures are also essential to support service delivery.